 You can replace a provisional licence online with the DVLA if yours is lost, damaged, or stolen.
 But, keep in mind that it can take up to two (2) weeks to get a replacement driving licence.

 Take a valid passport with you, along with your paper licence, if you do not have the photocard type.
 But, you would need to get a photocard licence if you do not have a valid passport.

 Note: It would be necessary to change your theory test date if the new licence does not arrive in time.

 The examiners will not allow you to take personal items into the test room.
 The personal possessions that you must store in a locker, includes:

 - Wrist watches

 The staff members at the test centre staff will check to see whether you have anything with you that may be used to cheat the result.
 Not allowing them to check means your test would not go ahead as planned.

-Cheating in the motorcycle theory test is illegal and can result in a prison sentence and a ban from driving.
+Cheating in the car theory test is illegal and can result in a prison sentence and a ban from driving.

 Before you begin answering any of the questions, you will get: